rayza-piedade24/greends-pml/README.md

 ---

+# Sessions
-**Sessions:** Each description below includes the summary of the topics covered in the session, as well as the description of assignments and links to videos or other materials that students should work through.
+Each description below includes the summary of the topics covered in the session, as well as the description of assignments and links to videos or other materials that students should work through.

 <details markdown="block">
 <summary> Introduction (Feb 21, 2025) </summary>